The Zen of Convex

 Performance

-Double down on the reactor
+Double down on the sync engine

 There's a reason why a deterministic, reactive database is the beating heart of Convex: the more you center your apps around its properties, the better your projects will fare over time.
 Your projects will be easier to understand and refactor.
 Your app's performance will stay screaming fast.
 You won't have any consistency or state management problems.